 Recruiters today are constantly assessing what interview method works best for their team and keeps candidates engaged.
 About 51% of Hiring Managers have found that interview scheduling software provides a faster time-to-hire, according to Zippia.
 Zippia also found that 26% of Hiring Managers are considering using scheduling interview software.

-If you are on the fence between one-way video or phone interviews, it's crucial to evaluate how each one can impact your hiring process.
+If you are on the fence between virtual video or phone interviews, it's crucial to evaluate how each one can impact your hiring process.

 ⏰ Assess Your Time-to-Hire

-When you are trying to decide between introducing one-way video interviews or one-way phone interviews into your hiring cycle, the deciding factor is probably whichever one helps speed up your time-to-hire.
+When you are trying to decide between introducing virtual video interviews or virtual phone interviews into your hiring cycle, the deciding factor is probably whichever one helps speed up your time-to-hire.
 Your time-to-hire is the time between a candidate applying for a job and the candidate accepting the position.
 A short time-to-hire is critical in saving money and hiring top talent.

 Start assessing your time-to-hire by tracking the day you posted the job, the day they applied, and the day you hired your candidate.
 Consider the day you posted the position as day 1.
 You may then hire someone on day 30.
 If that candidate applies on day 4, you would subtract 4 from 30, and find that your time-to-hire is 26 days.

 The average time-to-hire in the United States is 36-42 days, and every day is costly.
 On average, a company’s time-to-hire costs $98 per day, adding up to $4,129 in a 42-day time-to-hire (Zippia).
 This cost is often due to other employees filling in the temporary gap, Recruiters spending more time hiring, and reduced overall productivity.
 This is exactly why it’s crucial for recruiting teams to understand what processes take the longest and find ways to shorten their time-to-hire.